Finding Sense in Nonsense with Generated Contexts: Perspectives from Humans and Language Models: Can LLMs Score Sensicality?

 \subsection{LLM Sensicality Scores}

 The sensicality scores generated by Phi and Llama for our dataset collection are reported in Figure~\ref{fig:sense_score_no_con}.
+Given the noted prompt variability, each model was prompted two times, resulting in four meaningfulness scores per sentence/context pair.
 Immediately evident is that both LLMs score all datasets as significantly less sensical than the human annotations.
 Llama most often scores sentences as completely nonsensical with the 1 label, with Phi's most common label being 2.
 The Phi model also gives the highest sensicality score more often than Llama---for ADEPT in particular, which aligns with the human annotations.

 These lower scores are more in line with expected results on impossible and nonsensical data than the human annotation scores.
 The LLM results also support the reasoning that impossible data would be more sensical than data specifically created to be nonsensical, with the relative lower sensicality for the BLiMP and Cusp datasets compared to the relatively higher scores for the plausibility datasets (ADEPT and PAP).